BlockchainCommons/Research/papers/bcr-2020-013-crc32-cbor-tag.md

 Authors: Wolf McNally, Christopher Allen<br/>
 Date: July 3, 2020

+### DEPRECATED

+The content below is now deprecated and of historical interest only.

 ### Introduction

 This document registers a tag for serializing CRC-32 checksums in Concise Binary Object Representation (CBOR).